ksauraj/global_index_source/README.md

 ```
 ## Usage
 ```
+Usage : ksau [OPTION]...
+[FILE]...

+upload [FILE] [FOLDER]    : Uploads the given file to the given folder
+                            on index.

-upload <filename> <folder to upload>${normal} : Uploads the given file to the given folder. setup : Recquired while using first time. update : Fetch and install latest version available. dependencies : Installs recquired dependencies. help : To get this message.
+upload -r [FILE] [FOLDER] : Uploads the given file to the given folder
+                            but with new filename with random strings at last (before extension if present).

+setup                     : Recquired while using first time.

+update                    : Fetch and install latest version available.

+dependencies              : Installs recquired dependencies.

+help                      : To get this message.

-version: To get version info.
+version                   : To get version info.

+Example : ksau upload test.txt Public

 ```

 ### Abuse alert